triton-inference-server/server/docs/examples/basic_conceptual_guide/Part_2-dynamic_batching/Readme.md

     Avg request latency: 5287 usec (overhead 29 usec + queue 1878 usec + compute input 36 usec + compute infer 3332 usec + compute output 11 usec)
 ```

 This is a perfect example of "simply enabling all the features" isn't a one-size fits all solution.
-A point to note is that this experiment was conducted by caping the maximum batch size of the model to `8`, while having a single GPU set up.
+A point to note is that this experiment was conducted by capping the maximum batch size of the model to `8`, while having a single GPU set up.
 Each production environment is different.
 Models, hardware, business level SLAs, costs, are all variables which need to be taken into account while selecting appropriate deployment configurations.
 Running through a grid search for each and every deployment isn't a feasible strategy.
 To solve this challenge, Triton users can make use of the Model Analyzer covered in Part 3 of this tutorial!
 Checkout [this section of the documentation](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/optimization.md#optimization) for another example of dynamic batching and multiple model instance.

 # What's next?